coder404-creator/SYNTHAX-RE-LEAF/README.md

 -  Auto Mode: The pump changes its state to ON/OFF automatically depending on the soil moisture level

--  Manual Mode: The farmer has a direct control of the pump to turn it on or off
+-  Manual Mode: The farmer can control the pump using app or website to turn it on or off

 - Threshold slider in Blynk app – soil moisture limits can be easily customized